Sethabile/goodie/README.md

 # Goodie

-> Goodie is an ecommerce website the sells luxury bags.
+> Goodie is an ecommerce website that sells luxury bags.

 ## Installation